-The Wheels – Designed to reduce turbulence and calm down the airflow.
+- The Wheels – Designed to reduce turbulence and subdue the airflow.
 Probably not the lightest they can be, but more functional.

 Don’t think that the compromise is all one way however.
 Every compromise made also affects the aero package on the car.
 Suspension needs to hold the wheels on.
 Exhausts need to vent somewhere.
 Wheels need to spin.
 Radios need to transmit.